 Goodwill represents the excess purchase price over the fair value of the tangible net assets and intangible assets acquired in a business combination.
 If the business combination provides for contingent consideration, the Company records the contingent consideration at fair value at the acquisition date and any changes in fair value after the acquisition date are accounted for as measurement-period adjustments.
 Changes in fair value of contingent consideration resulting from events after the acquisition date, such as earn-outs, are recognized as follows: (1) if the contingent consideration is classified as equity, the contingent consideration is not re-measured and its subsequent settlement is accounted for within equity, or (2) if the contingent consideration is classified as a liability, the changes in fair value are recognized in earnings.
 For transactions that are business combinations, the Company evaluates the existence of goodwill or a gain from a bargain purchase.
-The Company capitalizes acquisition-related costs and fees associated with business combinations.
+The Company capitalizes acquisition-related costs and fees associated with asset acquisitions and immediately expenses acquisition-related costs and fees associated with business combinations.